Alamantus/Lexiconga/src/markdown/terms.md

 Instructions for use are visible through the "Help" button on the site.

 ### Public Dictionaries
 Any dictionaries created and associated with an Account are private by default and only visible to the owner of the Account.
-You may make your dictionaries visible to the public at any time by utilizing the appropriate dictionarys setting.
+You may make your dictionaries visible to the public at any time by utilizing the appropriate dictionary setting.

 If you utilize the ability to make dictionaries associated with an Account visible to the public, you accept all responsibility for any and all damages that may come as a result of the information you place online and acknowledge that we are not liable in any way.
 Do not put any personal information online.
 We cannot protect what you deliberately make publicly visible.